5 Best Meal Delivery Kits for Couples in 2026: Complete Guide

 How I Tested These Services

 I ordered from eight meal kit services over three months, cooking for two people.
-Real orders with my own credit card. no press samples, no “send us your best box” arrangements.
+Real orders with my own credit card: no press samples, no “send us your best box” arrangements.
 The criteria: portion accuracy for two people (no massive family packs or single-serving confusion), recipe complexity that’s interesting but doesn’t require culinary school, pricing that makes sense when you’re splitting costs, and whether the service actually saves money compared to delivery apps and grocery runs.

 I tracked per-serving costs including shipping, measured actual cook times against advertised times, and checked whether portions left us hungry or drowning in leftovers.
-I also tested how each service handles schedule changes. couples have unpredictable weeks, and services that punish you for pausing or skipping are a problem.
+I also tested how each service handles schedule changes; couples have unpredictable weeks, and services that punish you for pausing or skipping are a problem.
 The five services above passed all tests.
 The three that didn’t make the cut: portions were wrong (too much or too little), recipes were either too basic or unreasonably complicated, or the pricing fell apart once you factored in shipping for a two-person household.

 Frequently Asked Questions

-Are meal kits expensive for two people?
+What is the cheapest meal kit for two people?